jsallcock/pycis/pycis/model/config/readme.md

 pycis/model/config/
 ===================

-Config files make it easier to
+.yaml config files can be used to quickly instantiate pycis.Instrument.

-- This directory is searched for a matching .yaml config files when pycis.Instrument is instantiated with the kwarg config.
+- This directory is searched for a matching .yaml config files when pycis.Instrument is instantiated with the kwarg 'config'.

 - Example config files are provided.